-America the Beautiful Pass and older Golden Age and Golden Access Passport programs can be used at TVA campgrounds to obtain half-price rentals on daily campsites only.
+America the Beautiful Pass and older Golden Age and Golden Access Passport programs2 can be used at TVA campgrounds to obtain half-price rentals on daily campsites only.

-These are campgrounds without a Resident Manager which operate on the honor system.
-Fees are placed in a lockbox and collected by the designated campground attendant and forwarded to TVA.
-The designated campground attendant for Pickwick Dam Tailwater Campground is TVA Police.
+1 These are campgrounds without a Resident Manager which operate on the honor system.
+Fees are placed in a lockbox and collected by TVA Police at Wilson Dam-Lower Rockpile Campground and forwarded on to TVA Facilities Management.